JoseRefojo/cuda_source_code_01/README.md

 Cuda Bashrc set up

 Edit your .bashrc in your home folder, and add these two lines (update the numerical values of the cuda sdk to the version that is installed):

-# Add the cuda library paths
+How to add the cuda library paths:

 export PATH=$PATH:/usr/local/cuda-12.6/bin
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:"/usr/local/cuda-12.6/lib64"

 You can test if things are working by running "nvcc" or "nvvp" (you will have to ss -X or -Y for nvvp to be able to open a window, though).

 ======================================================================================